linker3000/MeshBop/README.md

 ***Make sure that’s what you want to do!***

 MeshBop rate limits its sending so there is reduced risk of flooding the public channel, but you may not want to accidentally send any personal information to the wrong channel.

+## Upgrading MeshBop
+Upgrading MeshBop is done by repeating the initial installation steps.
+Unfortunately, at the moment at least, there is no way to backup the current settings before upgrading, so if any functions have been edited, it is best to copy their entire code into a text editor and save this.
+When an upgrade has been done, the saved info can be used to re-setup the new functions.
+Before doing a complete copy/paste though, check out the new function code because it may have been upgraded and work differently.

+The upgrade process is as follows:
+1. Take a copy of any modified functions, as described above.
+2. If any flows have been modified by, for example, adding nodes, consider taking a screenshot of the wiring so that the same changes can be applied to the upgrade.
+3. Before importing an upgrade, take MeshBop offline – for example, disable the async out node or move the primary message channel its using to be the secondary.
+4. Export and download a copy of the current setup.
+This is done via the *Export* option in the burger menu (top right).
+Remember to select that you want to export *All flows*.
+5. Delete all but one of the current flow tabs (the last tab in Node-RED can’t be deleted): Double click each tab in turn and select *Delete*.
+6. Select the final tab, press CTRL-A to select all nodes and press the keyboard’s *del* key..
+7. Double click on the tab name and rename the tab to ‘Delete me’.
+8. Do a *Full* deploy from the *Deploy* menu.
+9. Download the new *.json file from the GitHub repository and import it as described earlier.
+Confirm that changes should be merged, if asked.
+10. Delete the tab named ‘Delete me’.
+11. Check through the new code, reading all the comments and reviewing all the functions.
+12. Use the saved notes to re-make any function or wiring changes done previously.
+13. Test as described above for the original import
+14. Test everything before going live.